norbertogomez/coupon-symfony/README.md

 Once you're done, simply `cd` to your project and run `docker-compose up -d`.
 This will initialise and start all the containers, then leave them running in the background.

-Access PHP container `docker-compose exec php-fpm bash` and execute
+Access PHP container `docker-compose exec php-fpm bash` and execute `bin/console doctrine:migrations:migrate`
 # Docker compose cheatsheet

 **Note:** you need to cd first to where your docker-compose.yml file lives.